hpssjellis/maker100-leaders-robotics/PAC.md

 ### The PAC Ask

-1. Approve pilot funding (~$2,000 USD for 7 students, per the 2026 price list, adjustable for a different group size)
+1. Approve pilot funding (~$2,000 USD for 7 students +-2, per the 2026 price list, adjustable for a different group size)
+2. Note: Expect 1/4 cost for repeating the pilot for consumables.
+(Expect the students to break a few things, like microcontrollers, wires, connectors, USB-C cables, micro SD cards, OLED's, RangeFinders, next generation MCU's etc.) So to run this course again for another 7 students at a quarter the startup cost expect $500 USD each time.
-2. Identify one existing course and teacher willing to host the pilot
+3. Identify one existing course and teacher willing to host the pilot
-3. Confirm IT support for installing required software (Arduino IDE, Python, Node.js, USB/serial access)
+4. Confirm IT support for installing required software (Arduino IDE, Python, Node.js, USB/serial access)
-4. Treat this as a test, not a commitment, the goal is real evidence, not a promise
+5. Treat this as a test, not a commitment, the goal is real evidence, not a promise

 ### An Important Note on Funding Beyond the Pilot